 As RMIT senior lecturer Brett Carter reports in The Conversation, scientists in the 1970s were already aware of the Sun’s potential to trigger magnetic field changes—they just weren’t sure if it was strong enough to induce the mines into detonating.
 As part of its investigation, the U.S. military sent officials to the Space Environment Laboratory at the National Oceanographic and Atmospheric Administration (NOAA) near Boulder, Colorado.
 After consulting with scientists, the investigators concluded with a “high degree of probability” that solar storm activity was responsible for the seemingly spontaneous destruction of the magnetic mines.

-Buried for nearly 50 decades, these now declassified documents were re-analyzed by the Knipp and Fraser team.
+Buried for nearly 50 years, these now declassified documents were re-analyzed by the Knipp and Fraser team.
 Indeed, August 1972 experienced an intense period of solar activity—some of the strongest ever recorded.